We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having sex without using barrier protection, such as a condom or dental dam

-- having areas of broken or damaged skin
+- having areas of

 - having contact with warts or surfaces where HPV exposure has occurred